Cincinnati Reds Nurse Night 2019

 - Personalized Jaanuu Scrubs

-- Nurse Laurel Stein will throw out the FIRST pitch!
+- Nurse Laurel Stein threw out the FIRST pitch!

 Congrats to Laurel Stein who will throw the FIRST pitch at the Reds Nurse Night!

 Laurel Stein, BSN, RN

 Cincinnati Children's Hospital and Medical Center - Nurse Coordinator, Single Ventricle Interstage Program.

 Laurel Stein is an RN who cares for some of the most fragile children alive: children born with one pumping chamber in their heart instead of two.
 These children are described as “interstage,” in the stage between the first and second part of the three-step repair which these children must have to live.